Dahny/IN4325-Core-IR-Project/README.md

 ## Setup Unsupervised ranking
 In order to run the unsupervised ranking methods a running Elasticsearch server is required.
 In our case we downloaded a docker image and ran a container using the docker-compose.yml file in the main directory.
 After setting up the docker container run the pipeline method in unsupervised_ranking.py and wait untill it is done.

+## Setup Supervised ranking
+In order to run the supervised ranking you first need to retrieve all data from the different data sources.
+This can be done by running the following files:

+- preprocessing/collect_entities.py
+- preprocessing/calculate_one_hot_encodings.py
+- preprocessing/calculate_idf.py
+- preprocessing/get_rdf2vec.py